lippsd/lippsd.github.io/projects/mental-health-meetups.md

 This was one of the first major disappointments of my academic career.
 I put a lot of work and care into the project, and to see it all go to waste was disheartening.

 I learned a lot in the process, though.
-In the immediate aftermath, I learned how to reckon with the grief associated with a dead project.
+In the immediate aftermath, I learned how to let go of a dead project.
 Throughout the project, I got hands-on experience with professionalism, building redundant crisis management systems, using research to prove the efficacy of certain strategies, and planning within both the highly specific and bigger picture frames of reference.

 I practiced writing with quality in quantity, adjusting the style and form of a presentation with the audience in mind, and worked on everything - from the logo to the planned topics for each meeting - all the way up until the project's closure.
-As much as it hurt to let this project go, these skills stay.
+As much as it hurt to let this project go, these skills remain.